 Swimming brings with it many health benefits, both short and long-term.
 The cardio vascular benefits of swimming are amped up because you can get a great workout without putting any stress or strain on your bones and joints.
 Swimming is ideal for those suffering from arthritis and other joint issues.
-If you envision working out and swimming laps in your new inground swimming pool you should consider a lap pool, a regulation size pool, or a combination of these options.
+If you envision working out and swimming laps in your new luxury inground swimming pool you should consider a lap pool, a regulation size pool, or a combination of these options.

 Differences Between a Lap Pool and a Regulation Size Pool

 The difference between a lap pool and a regulation sized pool is the shape and size.
 A lap pool is a long, narrow rectangle that emulates a single lane of a pool.
 If there is room enough in the yard, some homeowners will opt for the full 25-yard lap pool length found at most pools.
 A lap pool is generally only three and a half to four feet deep.
 A regulation size pool is one that is larger, longer and better able to accommodate more swimmers and is generally of a size that makes it pool-party ready.
 A regulation size pool can come in myriad of shapes and sizes and can be constructed out of many various types of materials.

 Lap Pool or Regulation Size Pool

 If you’re considering an inground pool this year, but aren’t certain how much of your backyard you want to give up for it or wondering whether your home is even zoned to accommodate a pool, talking with your pool contractor is your best first step.
 The swimming pool contractors from Town & Country Pools can help you come to a decision to determine if a lap pool or a regulation size pool is best for the space you have available.